 In the 1990s, a new breed of solutions started entering the market.
 This birthed ERP, which represented a larger whole that reflected the evolution of application integration beyond manufacturing.
 Not only did it have processes found in MRP II systems, but it also integrated company-wide operations applications — financial management, supply chain management, procurement management etc.

 By the mid-1990s, ERP expanded beyond the manufacturing core and began to encompass core functions of an enterprise beyond finance and accounting, to include components like maintenance and human resource.
-At this point, businesses beyond the manufacturing sector like government and non-profit organisations began embracing ERP, signalling the tipping point for wider cross-sector adoption.
+At this point, businesses beyond the manufacturing sector like government and non-profit organisations began embracing ERP, signaling the tipping point for wider cross-sector adoption.

 As businesses today are being pressured to disrupt or be disrupted, the role of ERP in business is changing.
 There is a high expectation on IT to keep pace and help solve business problems.
 Furthermore, today’s cloud era is forcing business leaders to rethink their strategy, and in doing so, they have to overcome old perceptions of ERP as being merely transaction systems that work with data and create reports.